autistic toothbrush

 An autistic toothbrush is specially designed to accommodate for autistic sensory issues by providing softer bristles and a softer brush.
 It also has a different shape so that your child doesn’t have to hold it as long before they get used to using it.

-The best thing about these brushes is that they are specifically designed to suit the needs of Autistic people.
-They are made from soft materials, which means that they won’t hurt your child’s teeth when you use them.
+The best thing about these brushes is that they are specifically designed to suit the sensory needs of Autistic people.
+They are made from soft materials, which means that they won’t hurt your child’s teeth when you use them, making those good dental habits more manageable.

 How do Autistic Toothbrushes work?

 Autistic toothbrushes work by providing a sensory experience that is calming and helps to focus the user.
-The bristles are soft, and the handle is textured, which offers a tactile experience that is calming and helps the user to focus.
+The bristles are soft, and the handle is textured, offering a tactile experience that is calming and helps the user to focus with daily tooth brushing.

 There are many autistic toothbrushes on the market, and they all work a little differently.
-Some have soft bristles that won’t cause sensory overload, while others use flexible bristles that are gentle on sensitive gums.
+Some have soft bristles that won’t cause sensory overload, while others use flexible bristles that reduce oral sensitivity.
 There are also autistic toothbrushes with expansion pleats that allow the bristles to reach all of your child’s teeth without causing them discomfort.

 Additionally, many autistic toothbrushes come with ergonomic handles that make them very easy for children to hold.
 This is important, because it can be difficult for kids with autism to brush their teeth on their own.

 Some autistic toothbrushes don’t use bristles at all!
-Instead, they rely on ultrasound technology to eliminate plaque, bad breath, and cavities.
-This is a great option for kids who find regular toothbrushing too overwhelming or uncomfortable, or have dexterity issues that stop them using proper technique.
+Instead, they rely on ultrasound technology for cleaning of plaque, bad breath, and cavities.
+This is a great option for kids who find a regular tooth brush too overwhelming or uncomfortable, or have dexterity issues that stop them using proper technique.

 What are the Benefits of Using Toothbrushes for Autistic Children?

-There are many benefits to using an autistic toothbrush.
+There are many benefits to using an autistic toothbrush over a traditional toothbrush.
 Some are more obvious, while others you may not have thought about before.
 These include:

 Establish Routine in Children with Autism Spectrum Disorder

 For one, it can help kids who crave a daily routine.
 Having a regular time-set routine benefits many Autistic individuals.
-By using a toothbrush designed for Autistic children, it allows for a smoother transition into the next part of their day – especially bedtime.
+By using a toothbrush designed for Autistic children, it allows for a smoother transition into the next part of their day – especially bed time brushing.
+For the eco-conscious, consider toddler size bamboo toothbrushes!

 Like any toothbrush, good dental care provides many benefits to personal hygiene.
 In turn, good dental hygiene can ease the pain of sensitive teeth and reduce the chances of tooth decay.